a7mohamed/cse15l-lab-reports/Lab-2.md

   }
 ```
 What the fixed after code does differently is that it copies the values of the array into a temp integer and it copies the values into the array ```arr``` backwards.

+And finally, for part 3 of the Lab Report,